kimmy11233/KSFW/ReadMe.md

 * Edits sometimes butcher whitespace.
 We love vibe code jank!
 * Edits sometimes be editing when they dont need editing.
 Because this is still in the work sometimes a violation is fired when the actual story is fine, the agent is just a little happy to set it on fire, its annoying but harmless.
 I hope to kill it, testing will help.
+* The gagspeach detector can fire a little too easily, I am actively working on it.
+If it happens copy your last message, rollback a turn and past it in adding "I am not gagged"

 ### Usage
 - Access the web UI to start a new story or load a saved one.